arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 - Command-line interface
 - [Arduino IDE 2.0](https://www.arduino.cc/en/software)

-***If you are new to the Portenta X8 board, check out this [getting started tutorial](/tutorials/portenta-x8/out-of-the-box#controlling-portenta-x8-through-the-terminal) on how to control your board using a terminal or command-line interface.***
+***If you are new to the Portenta X8 board, check out this [getting started tutorial](/tutorials/portenta-x8/out-of-the-box#controlling-portenta-x8-through-the-terminal) on controlling your board using a terminal or command-line interface.***

 ## IoT Architecture 101

-IoT applications and devices are everywhere nowadays, even in places we don't think about there being a device or application connected to the Internet.
+IoT applications and devices are everywhere nowadays, even where we don't think there is a device or application connected to the Internet.
 Rather than a single technology, **IoT is a concept** that refers to the connection of everyday devices, just like your watch, to the Internet and how that Internet connection creates more and different ways to interact with your device and your environment.
 Interactions between humans and devices or applications create **data** (lots) that must be communicated and processed.

 How can we plan, build and deploy IoT solutions?
 To answer that question, we must think about **IoT architecture**.
 Due to the different IoT devices and applications that exist and can exist, there is not just one unique architecture for IoT devices and applications.
 But, we can talk about a base architecture that can be considered as a starting point for every IoT project.
 This base architecture consists of **three essential layers**: **perception** (or devices), **network**, and **application**.
 Let's talk more about these layers:

 - **Perception layer**: this is the sensor's layer, where data comes from.
 In this layer, data is gathered with one or more sensor nodes; actuators, that answer to data collected from sensor nodes, are also in this layer.
-- **Network layer**: this is the layer where data from sensor nodes is recollected and then transmitted to back-end services, such as databases.
+- **Network layer**: this is where sensor node data is recollected and transmitted to back-end services, such as databases.
 - **Application layer**: this layer is what the device or application user sees and interacts with, for example, a dashboard.

 The three-layer IoT architecture can be a starting point for designing and implementing an IoT device or application.
 In this tutorial, we are going to take this base architecture and set up a data logging application, as shown in the image below: